Skip to content

 The problem with this method is that it generates heat, which oxidises and destroys nutrients at a faster rate.
 You are also left with a lot of wastage in the pulp.
 What’s more regular shop bought juice tends to be heat pasteurised which destroys vitamins, minerals and antioxidants such as vitamin C.

-Juice outcome:
+Juice Outcome:

 • loses nutrients